Battle of Trafalgar: Background

-In 1805, the First French Empire, under Napoleon Bonaparte, was the dominant military land power on the European continent, while the British Royal Navy controlled the seas.
+In 1805, the First French Empire, under Napoleon Bonaparte, was the dominant military land power on the European continent, while the British Royal Navy, through disruptive blockades, prevailed over the seas.
 During the course of the war, the British imposed a naval blockade on France, which affected trade and kept the French from fully mobilising their naval resources.
 Despite several successful evasions of the blockade by the French navy, it failed to inflict a major defeat upon the British, who were able to attack French interests at home and abroad with relative ease.

 When the Third Coalition declared war on France, after the short-lived Peace of Amiens, Napoleon renewed his determination to invade Britain.
 To allow his invasion flotilla to reach England, he needed to wrest control of the English Channel from the Royal Navy.

 The main French fleets were at Brest in Brittany and at Toulon on the Mediterranean coast.
 Other ports on the French Atlantic coast harboured smaller squadrons.
 France and Spain were allied, so the Spanish fleet based in Cádiz and Ferrol was also available.

 The British possessed an experienced and well-trained corps of naval officers.
 (Note: When offered his pick from the Navy List by Lord Barham (the First Lord of the Admiralty), Nelson replied "Choose yourself, my lord, the same spirit actuates the whole profession; you cannot choose wrong" (Allen 1853).)
 By contrast, some of the best officers in the French navy had been executed or had left the service during the early part of the French Revolution.

-Vice-Admiral Pierre-Charles Villeneuve had taken command of the French Mediterranean fleet following the death of Latouche Treville.
+Vice-admiral Pierre-Charles Villeneuve had taken command of the French Mediterranean Squadron following the death of Vice-admiral Louis-René Levassor de Latouche Tréville.
 There had been more competent officers, but they had either been employed elsewhere or had fallen from Napoleon's favour.
-Villeneuve had shown a distinct reluctance for facing Nelson and the Royal Navy after the French defeat at the Battle of the Nile in 1798.
+Villeneuve had shown a distinct reluctance for facing the Royal Navy after the French defeat at the Battle of the Nile in 1798.

 Napoleon's naval plan in 1805 was for the French and Spanish fleets in the Mediterranean and Cádiz to break through the blockade and join forces in the Caribbean.
 They would then return, assist the fleet in Brest to emerge from the blockade, and together clear the English Channel of Royal Navy ships, ensuring a safe passage for the invasion barges.